-We have a little bit of this traditional Sake made using the Kimoto technique.
+It has been a while since we have offered this fantastic Kimoto-style Sake from Ryusei, but we were able to get a bit more at our normal low pricing.
 It's a powerful and traditional bottle that captures what classic Sake is and should be.
-One of our first loves with Sake, this is typically allocated and can be a challenge to get, so don't miss out on these last bottles.
+One of our first loves with true traditional Sake, this is typically allocated and can be a challenge to get, so don't miss out on this small reload!

 Much like how we like our wine, Ryusei uses wild yeasts from their rice fields for fermentation, adding to the complexity, overall depth, and earthiness.
 Compared to the YK35, which is like Musigny with its seamless finesse and grace, the Ryusei Bekkakuhin is more akin to a powerful, traditional Richebourg.
-What it misses is that feminine charm is made up for in kaleidoscope complexity, terrific length, and classic flavors that satisfy the Sake purist.
-The Bekkakuhin is more traditional, less linear and delicate, but more complex and rich.
-Ryusei Bekkaku is also an exclusive product and is limited to 1,700 bottles a year for the whole world, and every bottle comes in a single wood box with a slip stating the number of the bottle.
+What it misses in feminine charm is made up with kaleidoscope complexity, terrific length, and classic flavors that satisfy the Sake purist.
+The Bekkakuhin is more traditional, less linear, and delicate but more complex and rich.
+Ryusei Bekkaku is also an exclusive product and is limited to around 1,700 bottles a year for the whole world, and every bottle comes in a single wood box with a slip stating the number of the bottle.
 This Sake benefits from being a little warmer and will open up after the chill wears off.
 Ryusei Bekkaku is a rare and classic Sake sure to please the senses of anyone interested, no matter the level of experience.